End-to-End testing with Puppeteer and Jest

 npm install -g jest-cli

-First look at Puppeteer
+First Look at Puppeteer

-Let's run Puppeteer for the first time on it's own, so you will actually see how it works alone without Jest in the first place.
-In the root of the project you will find puppeteer_firts_try.js
+Let's run Puppeteer for the first time on its own, so you will actually see how it works alone without Jest in the first place.
+In the root of the project ,you will find puppeteer_firts_try.js

 Run it with: